-Appeal Process
+3. Appeal Process

 Both the complainant reporting the incident and the respondent have the right of appeal to the President of the University.
-If the respondent or the complainant does not accept the Decision Maker's (Academic Dean/Vice- President of Human Resources') decision, the respondent/complainant may appeal to the President within 5 business days of notification of the Decision Maker's (Academic Dean/Vice-President's) decision, by submitting a written statement containing the basis and reasons for the appeal including all relevant facts.
+If the respondent or the complainant does not accept the Decision Maker's (Academic Dean/Vice-President of Human Resources') decision, the respondent/complainant may appeal to the President within 5 business days of notification of the Decision Maker's (Academic Dean/Vice-President's) decision, by submitting a written statement containing the basis and reasons for the appeal including all relevant facts.
+The President will review all relevant information from the investigation and the transcript and/or the recording of the live hearing.
+The President will act upon the appeal by (a) confirming the original decision, (b) altering any sanctions imposed, or (c) requesting the respondent/complainant, the Title IX Coordinator, and/or the applicable Academic Dean/Vice-President of Human Relations to submit additional information prior to rendering a decision.
+Both the complainant reporting the violation and the respondent must be notified of the outcome of the appeal in writing.
+The final decision rests with the President.
+A copy of the President's decision will be sent to the Academic Dean/Vice President of Human Relations and the Title IX Coordinator for inclusion in the student's/employee's disciplinary file.